-I presented my research at the Commercial Law Centre, Harris Manchester, Oxford Conference on 'Reform of the Listing Rues' in January 2022.
+I presented my research at the Commercial Law Centre, Harris Manchester, Oxford Conference on 'Reform of the Listing Rues' in January 2022, and served on a panel at the International Corporate Governance Network meeting in Stockholm in March 2023.

 I presented this paper at the CERF Monday Lunchtime Talk Series in February 2022.